maksudpranto/maksud_pranto/index.md

 ---
 ## Career Objectives:
 ---
 Hunting for a position as a Software Quality Assurance (SQA) Engineer in a fast-paced organization where my skills, knowledge, and creative thinking are useful.
-My aim is to build an emphatic career as a Software QA Engineer.
-I am an ISTQB Certified software tester with a certification from BITM. <br><br>
+My aim is to build an emphatic career as a Software QA Engineer.<br><br>

 ---